 An image full of wonders

-About stars, missing pigments, and digital 1600 pixel per square millimeter zooms
+About stars, missing pigments, and digital 1600 pixel per mm2 zooms

 An urgently needed Pope change